danilo8br/reconhecimento-de-voz/README.md

 ## Prerequisites

-pip install SpeechRecognition
+pip install SpeechRecognition.

-You need to install Pyaudio compatible with your computer at this link: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio
+You need to install Pyaudio compatible with your computer at this link: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio.

-And finally, just install the file you downloaded like this: pip install (the file you downloaded)
+And finally, just install the file you downloaded like this: pip install (the file you downloaded).